gggff123/labol-lens/README.md

 ```text
  streamlit run app.py
 ```
-please ⭐ the repo if you liked it .
+please ⭐ the repo if you liked it and also support : https://pollinations.ai/.